-- 14.1 Complaints against Members which amount to a breach of the Council's Code of Conduct for Members must be referred to the Standards Board for England by the appropriate complainant. - 14.2 Complaints of a breach of this Protocol by a Member may be referred to the relevant Leader and/or Chief Whip of the relevant Political Group or the Monitoring Officer, who shall consult with the Chair of Standards Committee and, if appropriate, refer the complainant to the Standards Committee to be considered further.

-14.3 Complaints of a breach of this Protocol by an Employee may be referred to the relevant Director, the Chief Executive or the Monitoring Officer.
+- 14.1 Complaints against Members which amount to an alleged breach of the Council's Code of Conduct for Members must be referred to the Monitoring Officer.
+Standards Board for England by the appropriate complainant. - 14.2 Complaints of a breach of this Protocol by a Member may be referred to the relevant Leader and/or Chief Whip of the relevant Political Group or the Monitoring Officer, who may consult with the Chair of Standards Committee if appropriate. - 14.3 Complaints of a breach of this Protocol by an Employee may be referred to the relevant Director, the Chief Executive or the Monitoring Officer.